sharocko/help.codecademy.com/proposed/python/how-do-i-install-python.md

 ---
 title: How do I install Python on my computer?
 ---
-There are two versions of Python availabe.
+There are two versions of Python available.
 Please follow the instructions based on the version of Python you want.
 Codecademy uses Python 2.7.x.

 ### Windows
 Python 2 or 3: